-NOTE: It’s January of 2014 and I just realized how horrifically old and out-of-date this page is.
+NOTE: It’s July of 2019 and I just realized how horrifically old and out-of-date this page is.
 So I’m giving it a rewrite.

 I’m a writer, roleplayer and cook with an interest in biopsychology, and you’ll see these passions reflected in a large part of the Errant Dreams website.
 From 1995 to 2002 I spent most of my spare time (and from about 2000-2002 most of my working days too) co-authoring roleplaying supplements, primarily for White Wolf (Mage, Wraith, Exalted, Dark Ages, Mind’s Eye Theatre, Vampire).
 I write reviews, fiction, and articles of all kinds–much of which finds its way onto this web site.
 Eventually the content here drifted almost entirely to book reviews (which I started doing in 1998), and now as I go back to school the amount of new content is dropping off.